google/skia/site/user/api/SkPaint_Reference.md

 ### Example

 <pre style="padding: 1em 1em 1em 1em; font-size: 13px width: 62.5em; background-color: #f0f0f0">
-void draw(SkCanvas* canvas) {<div>The "hintgasp" TrueType font in the Skia resources/fonts directory
+<div>The "hintgasp" TrueType font in the Skia resources/fonts directory
         includes an embedded bitmap Glyph at odd font sizes.
 This example works on platforms that use FreeType as their Font_Engine.
         Windows may, but is not required to, return a bitmap glyph if